cqfn/pdd/README.md

 Just submit a pull request.
 Make sure `rake` passes.

-This is how you run it locally to test how it works:
+This is how you run the tool locally to test how it works:

 ```bash
 $ ./bin/pdd --help